Seldaek/monolog/README.md

 ### Requirements

-- Monolog 2.x works with PHP 7.2 or above, use Monolog `^1.0` for PHP 5.3+ support.
+- Monolog `^2.0` works with PHP 7.2 or above, use Monolog `^1.25` for PHP 5.3+ support.

+### Support

+Monolog 1.x support is somewhat limited at this point and only important fixes will be done.
+You should migrate to Monolog 2 where possible to benefit from all the latest features and fixes.

 ### Submitting bugs and feature requests